ipspace/ansible-examples/LLDP-to-Graph/README.md

 The *LLDP-to-Graph* Ansible playbook uses LLDP neighbor data collected with *napalm_get_facts* Ansible module to generate network diagram in *Graphviz* .dot file format.

+## Installation guide

+The playbooks were tested with these versions of Ansible and NAPALM:

+* Ansible 2.4
+* napalm 1.2.0 (or greater)
+* napalm-ansible 0.7.0 (or greater)

+Notes:

+* The playbooks have been updated to work with Ansible 2.4 and will not work with previous versions of Ansible
+* Run `napalm-ansible` to find path to your distribution of NAPALM and update ansible.cfg accordingly
+* The graph-generation playbook doesn't work correctly with Cisco IOS because NAPALM reports different interface names in interface facts and LLDP neighbor facts

 ## Usage

 * Create your inventory file.
 The current **hosts** file uses vEOS leaf-and-spine topology.
 Set IP addresses, usernames, passwords and ports in the inventory file.